 The electric ID brand is as significant to Volkswagen as the Beetle was in 1945 and the original Golf in 1974.
 In their different ways, they transformed the company.
 Can ID do the same at a time when VW is still being buffeted by the aftershocks of Dieselgate?
 This is a revolution in vehicle design and manufacture that’s about to get very real, with VW committed to putting its first production ID on sale in 2020 for the price of a decent Golf diesel.

-And this week a senior board member was quoted by Reuters saying that VW would stop building internal combustion engines by 2026.
+In late 2018 a senior board member was quoted by Reuters saying that VW would stop building internal combustion engines by 2026.
 While VW isn’t dropping petrol and diesel just yet, its investment in electrification is vast; there’s no turning back now.
 The only question is how long the electric and internal-combustion product lines will co-exist.
 The £5.3bn programme includes £1.1bn at its Braunschweig, Salzgitter and Kassel sites, with a further £1bn at Zwickau.
 That investment in production capacity is necessary because VW expects to be building 100,000 ID models in 2020, rising to 10 times that in 2025.

 Key to the programme, which will see the roll-out of 27 EV models from Seat, Skoda, Audi and VW worldwide by 2022, is its modular electric drive matrix or MEB platform.
 ‘This is the world’s first platform dedicated to electrification,’ Christian Senger, head of the e-mobility product line, told CAR.